-1. Balay-Balay Child Minding Center
+Balay-Balay Child Minding Center (BBCMC)

 The Balay-Balay Child Minding Center was established in 1999.
 It is a project inspired by Executive Order No. 340, which mandates government institutions to respond to the needs of working parents, by providing a place for socialization for their 3 to 5-year-old children, while they are at work.
-Balay-Balay CMC aims to provide an opportunity for socialization, appropriate nurturing, and values orientation at early levels of child development.
-The UPV GDP directly supervises the operations of the Balay-Balay Child Minding Centers, which are located in the GDP Building UPV Iloilo City campus and in the UPV Miagao campus.
+BBCMC aims to provide an opportunity for socialization, appropriate nurturing and values orientation at early levels of child development.
+The UPV GDP directly supervises the operations of the Balay-Balay Child-Minding Center.